andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_gastro.md

 Thief rooftop bar (disappointing)

 <h4 class="article-subheader">Sondre Hates Breakfast</h4>
+Sondre and I differ in many ways.

+One of those ways is our affinity for breakfast foods.

+When the thought of fried eggs, toast, yogurt, fresh berries, brunost, and hot coffee, all presented on a delightful bamboo tray on a perfect Norwegian morning crosses Sondre's brain he thinks

+"Nah that's not for me"

+In contrast, my brain thinks,

+"Where do I sign?"

+Nora is a breakfast aficionado, a dawn's early light chef of the highest order.

+That's hospitality.
+And what else is Norway than hospitality.

-Well his loss is my gain, seeing as Nora loves breakfast and is over the moon to whip up a full Norwegian for me while Sondre attends a meeting.
+eeing as Nora loves breakfast and is over the moon to whip up a full Norwegian for me while Sondre attends a meeting.